krishnap25/privAI_course_2024o/README.md

 You can collaborate with others on the homework, provided:
 * You acknowledge everybody you worked with in your submission.
 Similarly, external resources you consulted should also be cited.
 * You write your own solutions and code independently and from scratch.
 You are required to do this without referring any material from joint discussions including written notes or photos.
-In other words, you must internalize any solution/code deeply enough to recreate it fully by yourself before submitting it as your own work.
+In other words, you must internalise any solution/code deeply enough to recreate it fully by yourself before submitting it as your own work.
 * Copy-pasting is strictly not allowed.

 ## Course Project